 The Cannabis industry is quickly evolving.
-With a projected revenue of $30 billion by 2025, it’s paramount the advertising industry keeps pace with the growth in this category.
-But right now, Cannabis marketing is rife with challenge.
+With a projected revenue of $30 billion by 2025 ($3.5 billion in Michigan), it’s paramount the advertising industry keeps pace with the growth in this category.
+Currently, Cannabis marketing is rife with challenge.
 An array of laws and regulations at the Federal, State, and even County level can make advertising tricky.
 Many cannabis-related businesses are questioning how to stand out in a market so heavily regulated.
 The good news: there ARE strategies these businesses can use to advertise products and services!

 The following list is an example of common regulations on advertising creative.
 Individual state policies will vary: